 Prevent Joint Disease in Retrievers with Weight Management

-Field trials are demanding and high-energy, even for well-conditioned retrievers.
-Proper nutrition directly impacts a dog’s performance in the field.
-By keeping your retriever at a healthy weight, you help prevent joint disease so that your dog can give you his or her all during a trial.
+Training and working in the field for long periods of time can be demanding, even for well-conditioned retrievers.
+Did you know proper nutrition directly impacts a dog's performance?
+By keeping your retriever at a healthy weight, you help prevent joint disease so that your dog can give you his or her all.

 When working, overweight retrievers can become susceptible to joint injuries, which worsen over time due to extreme wear on a dog’s joints during weight-bearing exercise.
 Eventually, a dog could develop osteoarthritis or degenerative joint disease, during which a dog’s joint cartilage progressively and permanently deteriorates.
 It can be severely painful and cause lameness.